AdobeDocs/analytics.en/help/implement/vars/config-vars/linkinternalfilters.md

 >
 >`linkInternalFilters` and [Internal URL filters](/help/admin/admin/internal-url-filter-admin.md) are separate features that fulfill separate purposes.
 The `linkInternalFilters` variable works specifically for exit link tracking.
 Internal URL filters are an Admin setting that help with traffic sources dimensions like Referring Domain.

-## Outbound Links - Never Track in Adobe Experience Platform Launch
+## Outbound Links - Never Track using tags in Adobe Experience Platform

 The Never Track field is a comma-separated list of filters (usually domains) under the [!UICONTROL Link Tracking] accordion when configuring the Adobe Analytics extension.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 2. Click the desired property.
 3. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under Adobe Analytics.
 4. Expand the [!UICONTROL Link Tracking] accordion, which reveals the [!UICONTROL Outbound Links - Never Track] field.

 Place filters that you want to never be tracked as exit links in this field.
 Separate multiple domains by a comma without a space.

-## s.linkInternalFilters in AppMeasurement and Launch custom code editor
+## s.linkInternalFilters in AppMeasurement and custom code editor

 The `s.linkInternalFilters` variable is a string containing filters (such as domains) that you consider internal to your site.
 Separate multiple filters using a comma without spaces.